 Mr. Kahn’s extensive health policy expertise, outstanding leadership abilities, lengthy Capitol Hill experience, and proven campaign and communications skills make him one of Washington, DC’s most effective and accomplished trade association executives.

-Mr. Kahn is one of only two health care leaders who have appeared on Modern Healthcare magazine’s annual “100 Most Influential People in Healthcare” list (formerly the “100 Most Powerful People in Healthcare” list) since its inception.
+Mr. Kahn is the only health care leader who has appeared on Modern Healthcare magazine’s annual “100 Most Influential People in Healthcare” list (formerly the “100 Most Powerful People in Healthcare” list) since its inception 20 years ago.
 In 2016, the magazine credited him with helping shape health care policy and said he is at the “forefront of change.”

 Chip is also the host of FAH’s Hospitals In Focus podcast, which shines a light on everything hospitals; from the advancements in patient care to how a facility benefits its community.